-Use of force - Any application of physical techniques or tactics, chemical agents or weapons to another person.
-It is not a use of force when the inmate allows him/herself to be searched, escorted, handcuffed or restrained.
+Force - The application of physical techniques or tactics, chemical agents, or weapons to another person.
+It is not a use of force when individuals allow themselves to be searched, escorted, handcuffed, or restrained.

-Use of force team technique - The use of force team technique ordinarily involves trained staff clothed in protective gear, who enter the inmate's area in tandem, each with a specific task, to achieve immediate control of the inmate.
+Force team technique - The force team technique ordinarily involves trained members clothed in protective gear who enter the incarcerated person's area in tandem, each with a specific task, to achieve immediate control of the incarcerated person.